sophia-zube/incari-doc/modules/animation-editor.md

 ![](../.gitbook/assets/animation-editor-top-panel.png)

 The **Toolbar** offers several options to modify an **Animation**, such as adding or deleting an **Animation** **Block**, adding or deleting a **Keyframe**, and modifying the type of interpolation used.
 It also provides options for a better visualization of the timeline, such as a focus on just the visible lines and a toggle for the visibility of the tangent lines.
-The rest of the options are for enabling the preview, playing and controlling of the **Animation**.
+The rest of the options are for enabling the preview, playing, and controlling of the **Animation**.

 ## Left Panel